jerjop/Program3-ParkingLotRevisited/README.md

 ### PART 3

 Use Java’s build-in Hash Function to make sure you never revisit a state that is already on your priority queue.
 The only catch is that you can’t discard a state if it is better than a previously enqueued equivalent state.
 I had convinced myself that it wouldn’t happen, but I was wrong.
 See NOTES below if you want a better explanation.
-The take away is:
+The take away is: <br>
 a.
-If you generate a state that hasn’t been reached, put it on the priority queue.
+If you generate a state that hasn’t been reached, put it on the priority queue. <br>
 b.
-If you generate a state that you have already put on the queue, but you reach the state quicker, put it on the priority queue.
+If you generate a state that you have already put on the queue, but you reach the state quicker, put it on the priority queue. <br>
 c.
-Otherwise,  you can discard the duplicate state.
+Otherwise,  you can discard the duplicate state. <br>
-T

 Output:
 Since we want to compare this version with our brute force solution in program 1, you will need to have both methods working.
 Modify Puzzle to call either “solve” or “aStarSolve” on the same board.
 Each method should keep track of the total number of states that were put on the queue.